Welcome to Remington Review

 Where Your Creativity Will Find a Home

 Remington Review strives to publish new, original work by rising poets, fiction and creative nonfiction writers, and visual artists.
-A quarterly online journal, new issues are published during every season of the calendar year.
+A biannual online journal, new issues are published every spring and fall season.
 While the editors don't have any preference for content, they want to see your best work.
 Submit something daring and moving.
 Make them cry.
 Make them feel inspired.
 If you have a new piece of work that readers want, Remington Review wants to publish it.
 Visit the submission page for more information.

 News & Features